In this yield-seeking environment, selling options is a strategy designed to generate current income.

 Selling options involves covered and uncovered strategies.
 A covered call, for instance, involves selling call options on a stock that is already owned.
 The intent of a covered call strategy is to generate income on an owned stock, which the seller expects will not rise significantly during the life of the options contract.

 Let’s take a look at a covered call example.
 Assume an investor owns shares of XYZ Company and wants to maintain ownership as of February 1.
-The trader expects one of the following things to happen over the next three months: the price of the stock is going to remain unchanged, rise slightly, or decline slightly.
+The trader expects one of the following things to happen over the next 3 months: the price of the stock is going to remain unchanged, rise slightly, or decline slightly.
 To capitalize on this expectation, a trader could sell April call options to collect income with the anticipation that the stock will close below the call strike at expiration and the option will expire worthless.
-This strategy is considered “covered” because the two positions (owning the stock and selling calls) are offsetting.
+This strategy is considered "covered" because the 2 positions (owning the stock and selling calls) are offsetting.

 Although there is still significant risk, selling covered options is a less risky strategy than selling uncovered (also known as naked) positions because covered strategies are usually offsetting.
 In our covered call example, if the stock price rises, the XYZ shares that the investor owns will increase in value.
 If the stock rises in value above the strike price, the option may be exercised and the stock called away.
 Thus selling a covered call limits the price appreciation of the underlying stock.
 Conversely, if the stock price falls, there is an increased probability that the seller of the XYZ call options will get to keep the premium.